-John R. Graham is Senior Fellow at The Independent Institute.
-He has served as Vice President of Research, Payment and Health Care Delivery Policy at the Advanced Medical Technology Association; Director of Health Care Studies at the Pacific Research Institute; Executive Director of the Benjamin Rush Society; Director of Health and Pharmaceutical Policy Research at the Fraser Institute; Assistant Vice President at Kidder, Peabody Securities Company; Associate at Goldman Sachs and Company; Political and Military Analyst for the United Nations Operation in Somalia; Development Consultant for Covenant House Vancouver; and Captain in the Canadian Army.
+John R. Graham is a former Senior Fellow at the Independent Institute.
+Previously, he was Vice President at the Advanced Medical Technology Association (AdvaMed); Director of Health-Policy Research at the Pacific Research Institute and the Fraser Institute; Assistant Vice President at Kidder, Peabody Securities Company; Associate at Goldman Sachs and Company; Political and Military Analyst for the United Nations Operation in Somalia; Development Consultant for Covenant House Vancouver; and Captain in the Canadian Army.

 He received his Bachelor of Arts (Honors) in economics and commerce from the Royal Military College of Canada and his M.B.A. from the University of Cologne, Germany.
 He is also Senior Fellow at the National Center for Policy Analysis and the Fraser Institute as well as Adjunct Fellow for the Mackinac Center for Public Policy.